Borges Fiction

 A masterpiece of modern literature, I recommend Ficciones to anyone and everyone.
 I believe these stories comprise some of the most powerful thoughts about reality put to paper under the guise of fiction.
 While it would be both inaccurate and an exaggeration to suggest that Borges “invented” postmodernism with these works, their impact upon modern literature is incalculable.
 European OuLiPo, American postmodernism, the Latin American “Boom,” avant-garde science fiction, literary fantasy, modern weird fiction, literary and cultural criticism, even comic books—an exhaustive catalog of writing influenced by Borges would not only fill this site, it would overflow into countless other anthologies, magazines, and libraries.

 So which version of Ficciones should you purchase?
 Because Viking’s Collected Fictions contains Ficciones and much more, it seems like an obvious choice.
 However, as much as I respect Andrew Hurley’s translations, the original team assembled by Grove Press produced the “classic” edition of Ficciones—a more poetic King James version compared to a more accurate New Revised Standard, if you will!
+(This team included Anthony Kerrigan, Anthony Bonner, Alastair Reid, Helen Temple, and Ruthven Todd.)
 Therefore I recommend purchasing Ficciones separately, preferably in addition to Collection Fictions.
 Although the Grove Press paperback is less expensive, the hardcover edition from Knopf’s “Everyman’s Library” series deserves special note, and its introduction, short biography, and chronology are worth the extra price.

 El Aleph